shahaa01/SimonSaysPublic/README.md

 1. The game starts with a single color flashing.
 2. The player must click the same color to proceed.
 3. Each correct selection adds a new color to the sequence.
-4. The player must remember and replicate the entire sequence in order.
+4. The player must remember and replicate the exact order from previous levels.
 5. The game continues until the player makes an incorrect selection.

 ## Installation & Setup